 After-Dinner Wedding Celebration

 Who says the happy couple needs to have the ceremony before the reception?
 Having the dinner reception first and the service second can be the perfect way to celebrate a new union.
-The wedding party and their guests have enjoyed a dinner feast, complete with toasts and speeches, and now they’re ready to take part in some post-dinner celebrations.
+The wedding party and their guests have enjoyed a dinner feast, complete with toasts and speeches, and now they’re ready to participate in some post-dinner celebrations.
 Think of it as a romantic form of after-dinner theater, where guests are there to share the magical event and take home memories.